Base URLhttps://api.sigill.ai

 GET/api/transactions/detailsJWT / API key

 Paginated list of timestamp records for a tenant, with optional search.
+Each item includes hasRestamp so clients can identify records whose archival renewal chain has already advanced.

 Query parameters